crckman/Onward/Onward.md

 This songs starts up with a deceptively simple structure but is entirely infectious with a nice touch of dissonance.

 *Foals* is a band I've very much enjoyed seeing live over the past decade so when I realized they weren't on the playlist...well, it just didn't seem right.
-In terms of any potential deeper meaning, this could be seen as a self-critique."
+In terms of any potential deeper meaning, this could be seen as a self-critique.

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|